mkanilsson/backendtest/README.md

+# This is the Rust implementation

+Please checkout the [typescript branch](https://github.com/mkanilsson/backendtest/tree/typescript) instead.

 # Backend test

 Time it took too complete: `1h 27min` (between first commit `Initial commit 19394231` and `Add test for run() 3c94c958` + like `5min` to add tests for `Direction`)